adamboy7/DSUwU/README.md

 If no options are provided the server listens on UDP port 26760 and uses the example controller scripts found in `demo/` to generate input.
 These include `circle_loop.py`, `cross_loop.py`, `square_loop.py`, `triangle_loop.py`, and an `idle_loop.py` that keeps a slot connected without sending input.
 Custom scripts can be supplied per slot with the `--controllerN-script` arguments.
+A `pygame_controller.py` script is also provided for capturing real controller input using the `pygame` library.
+Set ``JOYSTICK_INDEX`` near the top of that file to choose which joystick to read when multiple are connected.
 Slots beyond 4 are non‑standard but can be enabled by providing `--controller5-script`, `--controller6-script`, and so on.
 When extra scripts are supplied the server will create that many controller slots.
 Use `None` to omit the controller